arosenfeld/immunedb/docs/pipeline.rst

 Clonal Assignment
 -----------------
-After sequences are assigned V and J genes, they can be clustered into clones based on CDR3 Amino Acid similarity with the ``airrdb_clones`` command.
+After sequences are assigned V and J genes, they can be clustered into clones based on CDR3 Amino Acid similarity with the ``immunedb_clones`` command.
 This takes a number of arguments which should be read before use.

 A basic example of clonal assignment, not using all possible arguments:

 .. code-block:: bash

-    $ airrdb_clones /path/to/config.json
+    $ immunedb_clones /path/to/config.json

 .. _stats_generation:

 Statistics Generation
 ---------------------
-Two sets of statistics can be calculated in AIRRDB:
+Two sets of statistics can be calculated in ImmuneDB:

 - **Clone Statistics:** For each clone and sample combination, how many unique and total sequences appear as well as the mutations from the germline.